ardila/paintingReorganize/README.md

 2. Grab a column of pixels at a time, and organize them according to their first principal component

 3. Use the resulting columns one by one in the final result.
-With each column, check to see if flipping it upside down gives a better match.
+With each column, check to see if flipping it upside down gives a better match to the previous column.